 Every accord certificate must list RFCUNY as an “Additional Insured” and require a “Waiver of Subrogation in favor of RFCUNY.
 The following text must appear in the Description of Operations field:

 "The Research Foundation of CUNY and its employees are additional insureds per written agreement.
-Waver of subrogation applies in favor of the certificate holder."
+Waiver of subrogation applies in favor of the certificate holder."

 Each accord certificate must be accompanied by a signed and notarized broker’s certification, which attests to the coverages summarized on the certificate itself, as they currently exist on the certificate issue date.